qiyitang71/compiler-bug-impact/README.md

 ```
 2. (Optional) Customize the Debian apps

-The default Debian apps are afl and libraw, but if you want to analyse the imapct on other Debian apps, you can edit `/home/user42/compiler-bug-impact/scripts/build/tasks-small.json` by choosing other Debian apps listed in
+The default Debian apps are afl and libraw, but if you want to analyse the impact on other Debian apps, you can edit `/home/user42/compiler-bug-impact/scripts/build/tasks-small.json` by choosing other Debian apps listed in
 `/home/user42/compiler-bug-impact/scripts/build/tasks-full.json`.

 3. Run the example with bug id